karenmontesca/instanaDynamoDB/README.md

 ![alt text](https://github.com/karenmontesca/instanaDynamoDB/blob/master/img/instana2.jpg "Instana")

 22. We search for AWS in the search bar.
-And we select **Instana AWS sensor"
+And we select **Instana AWS sensor**

 ![alt text](https://github.com/karenmontesca/instanaDynamoDB/blob/master/img/instana3.jpg "Instana")

-23. We then copy the commant shown on step 2.
+23. We then copy the command shown on step 2.
 This code has our agent-key and our endpoint.
-We copy this.
+We copy this whole thing.
+I put "dynamic" in red.
+Why, you ask.
+Well, you can chose here if you want your agent to be dynamic or static.
+You could change the text to 'static' if you wish your agent not to update automatically.

 ![alt text](https://github.com/karenmontesca/instanaDynamoDB/blob/master/img/instana4.jpg "Instana")